liaochenlanruo/BtToxin_Digger/README.md

 	# Enter the directory and download the dependency package to the tools directory
 	cd ~/tools
 	```
   - Next, the required dependencies should be installed accoding to their official instructions.
 	  ```diff
 	  + As long as these software are added to the environment variables,
 	  + BtToxin_Digger can call them itself.
 	  ```
     - [BioPerl](http://metacpan.org/pod/BioPerl)
-      ```
+      ```bash
 	  # Install cpanminus first
 	  curl -L https://cpanmin.us | perl - --sudo App::cpanminus